 Every store, hotel, restaurant, bar etc. on Bora Bora accepted foreign bank cards, so I didn´t have to use hard cash even once here.

-Money Saving Tips for Bora Bora.
+Money-Saving Tips for Bora Bora.

 I’m pretty sure I’ve mentioned enough times that Bora Bora is not a cheap destination.
-But with a few money-saving tricks and you still do Bora Bora relatively cheap.
+But with a few money-saving tricks and you still do Bora Bora relatively inexpensive.
 Here are a few things I personally did to save money.